AFGHANISTAN

 Institute for Jewish Policy Research: Poland

 This document claims that in 2001 there was a far-right political party calling for the introduction of corporal punishment.
-It doesn't say what they meant by that, but if they meant flogging or caning it would be a very remarkable idea, since Poland hasn't had any such thing for centuries, as far as I am aware.
+It doesn't say what was meant by that, but if it meant flogging or caning it would be a very remarkable idea, since Poland has not had any such thing for centuries, as far as I am aware.

 See Country files.